Skip to content

 Threat assessment

-A threat assessment identifies who or what might attack your systems, how likely that threat is, and the potential impact.
+A threat assessment identifies who or what might harm your systems, how likely that threat is, and the potential impact.
 It focuses specifically on threat actors and their methods.

 This type of analysis usually breaks down as follows: